GuyGuyPeres/Learning_Flask_API/README.md

 # ⚡ Flask API MiniProject

-### A clean, modular REST API built with Flask and MongoDB — engineered for clarity, extensibility, and real-world patterns.
+### A clean, modular REST API built with Flask and MongoDB - engineered for clarity, extensibility, and real world patterns.

 <br/>